Here is the CMT Uptime check phrase

 The DMACS team welcomes collaborations with community leaders, advocates and public officials.
 Contact us if you want to explore a partnership!

-Previous survey partners have included the Kresge Foundation, Detroit Health Department, Knight Foundation, Michigan State Housing Development Authority, New Economy Initiative, Community Development Foundation for Southeast Detroit, City of Detroit, and the Strategic Neighborhoods Fund.
+Previous survey partners have included the Kresge Foundation, Detroit Health Department, Knight Foundation, Michigan State Housing Development Authority, New Economy Initiative, Community Development Foundation for Southeast Detroit, City of Detroit, the Strategic Neighborhoods Fund, Outlier Media and Rocket Community Fund.

 Our Research Leads